 Table 7-3 shows housing age for the community.
-In the Town of Plover, data show that to date, housing development peaked in the 1970s and 1980s.
-Recent housing growth from the 1990s makes up approximately 12% of the total housing stock.
-That is slightly lower than overall percentages for the County.
-The Census reports that housing units built in the 1990s make up 13% of the County's overall housing stock.
+In the Town of Hewitt, data show that significant portions of the local housing stock were built prior to 1939 and in the 1970s.

+Recent housing growth from the 1990s makes up approximately 19% of the total housing stock.
+That is higher than overall percentages for the County.
+The Census reports that homes built in the 1990s make up 13% of the County's overall housing stock.